The Difference (The Wallflowers song)

 "The Difference" is a song by American rock band the Wallflowers.
-It was released in 1997 as the third single from their second album, Bringing Down the Horse.
-The song spent eight weeks at number three on the Mainstream Rock Tracks chart and peaked at number five on the Modern Rock Tracks chart.
+It was released in 1997 as the third single from their second album, Bringing Down the Horse (1996).
+The song spent eight weeks at number three on the US Billboard Mainstream Rock Tracks chart and peaked at number five on the Modern Rock Tracks chart.
 It was nominated for a Grammy Award for Best Rock Song in 1998.
 "The Difference" also peaked at number 12 in Canada, topping the RPM Alternative 30 chart.